fitzsim/slime-volleyball/README.md

 Requirements
 ------------

-* A fairly recent version of GNU Emacs
+* A fairly recent version of GNU Emacs, compiled with librsvg support

   I tested on GNU Emacs 24.3.50.1 (i686-pc-linux-gnu)